runwiththerhythm/arc-arborists/README.md

   - The Hero section includes a carousel of high quality images and an impactful and concise headline and sub-headline that describes the business and what they provide.
   - This section introduces the user to Arc Arborists with an eye catching animation to grab their attention.
-  - Two CTA buttons allow the use to quickly access the contact form for a quote and emergency assistance.
+  - Two CTA buttons allow the use to quickly access the Contact form for a quote and emergency assistance.

 - __Services Cards__